ibm-cloud-docs/assistant/filter-reference.md

 - The _location_ identifies the field that you want to filter on (in this example, `request.input.text`).
 - The _query operator_, which specifies the type of matching you want to use (fuzzy matching or exact matching).
 - The _term_ specifies the expression or value you want to use to evaluate the field for matching.
-The term can contain literal text and operators, as described in the [next section](#filter-operators).
+The term can contain literal text and operators, as described in the [next section](#filter-reference-operators).

 Filtering by intent or entity requires slightly different syntax from filtering on other fields.
-For more information, see [Filtering by intent or entity](#intent_entity_filter).
+For more information, see [Filtering by intent or entity](#filter-reference-intent-entity).

 **Note:** The filter query syntax uses some characters that are not allowed in HTTP queries.
 Make sure that all special characters, including spaces and quotation marks, are URL encoded when sent as part of an HTTP query.
 For example, the filter `response_timestamp<2016-11-01` would be specified as `response_timestamp%3C2016-11-01`.

 ## Operators
-{: #filter-operators}
+{: #filter-reference-operators}

 You can use the following operators in your filter query.